section-engineering-education/engineering-education/content/articles/app-layout-programmatically-using-matlab/index.md

 ![Warning dialog box](/engineering-education/app-layout-design-programmatically-using-matlab/applayout_k.jpg)

 #### Confirmation dialog box
-Confirmation dialog boxes are created using the function `uiconfirm`.
+A confirmation dialog box is created using the function `uiconfirm`.
 It enables the user to instruct the app on handling certain activities.
 The instruction is chosen from options provided by the application.

 A confirmation dialog box can have one or more options available for selection.